-The GDPR provides individuals with a number of rights.
-These rights apply to processing of an individual's personal data carried out by our offices in the EEA and, in some circumstances, by our other group entities.
+The GDPR provides individuals with a number of rights in relation to your personal data.
+These rights apply to processing of an individual's personal data carried out by our offices in the UK and EEA and, in some circumstances, by our other group entities.
 Please see more information below on your rights and what we will require from you before we can respond to such requests.

 - Right to object to direct marketing

 You have the right to ask us not to process your personal data for marketing purposes, including profiling (eg. tracking your usage of our Website) to the extent that it is related to direct marketing.
 Within a reasonable time after receipt and consideration of your objection we will no longer process your personal data for direct marketing purposes.
 You can exercise your right to prevent such processing by ticking certain boxes on the forms we use to collect your personal data, or by contacting us at any time.